January 29, 2026

 Pros:

-• High rewards in key categories
+• High cashback rates in practical business categories

 Cons:

-• Limited reward categories
+• Limited elevated cashback categories

 Bank of America Business Advantage Customized Cash Rewards Credit Card